basp/basp.github.io/_posts/2014-03-27-AI-opinionated-newbie-guide.md

 ---
 Welcome to Wayfar 1444.
 This guide is here to help you get started playing the game but keep in mind that this is an _opinionated_ guide.
 That being said, it will set you upon the path of being self sufficient which is one of the primary goals.

 Note one: this guide is meant as a companion guide to [Averitti's excellent writings](https://sites.google.com/site/accordingtomariah/change-the-banner).
-In fact, before you read even further I recommend you read her stuff first; it's much more awesome.
+In fact, before you read even further I recommend you read her stuff first; it's much more awesome and also has a lot of informational screenshots.

 Note two: this an opionated guide so it will be full of statements that might not really be true after all.
 Keep in mind though: _do experiment_ outside the boundaries of whatever is said below whenever you feel comfortable.